alewtschuk/IdentityServer/README.md

 ## Overview

 This project consists of two main programs: IdServer and IdClient.
 IdServer sets up an RMI instance and initializes a registry so that IdClient can use remote method calls to perform actions on the server.
 This is essentially a modified simple implementation of the Kerberos protocol.

+There are two branches in this repo.
+Each branch has different features.
+This branch is the original implementation.
+The second is modifed for the servers to elect a coordinator using a bully algorithm.
+The coordinator is the only server that intracts with the client connections.
+The system is also desined for the database be replicated to backup servers providing replication transparency.

 ## Manifest